andreydorozhkin/andreydorozhkin/README.md

 - 👋 Hi, I’m @andreydorozhkin
-- 🎓 Bachelor of Information Systems and Technology
+- 🎓 Master of Information Systems and Technology
 - 👀 I’m interested in DevOps, Databases, Distributed system and Data Engineering
 - 👨‍💻 I'm currently a lot of work with Clickhouse, Aerospike, MongoDB and tunning OS for databases
 - 📫 Reach me in telegram @an_dorozhkin